mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 %}

 {% include verse.html
-text="I am YHWH; I have called you in righteousness; I have taken you by the hand and kept you; I have given you as a covenant to the people, **a light to the nations,** to open the eyes that are blind, to bring out the prisoners from the dungeon, from the prison those who sit in darkness." verse="Isaiah 42:6-7"
+text="I, YHWH, have called you in righteousness.
+I will hold your hand.
+I will keep you, and make you a covenant for the people, as **a light for the nations**, to open the blind eyes, to bring the prisoners out of the dungeon, and those who sit in darkness out of the prison." verse="Isaiah 42:6-7"
 %}

 {% include verse.html
-text="And now YHWH says, who formed me in the womb to be his servant, [...]
-“It is too light a thing that you should be my servant to raise up the tribes of Jacob and to restore the survivors of Israel; I will give you as **a light to the nations, that my salvation may reach to the end of the earth.**”" verse="Isaiah 49:5-6"
+text="Now YHWH, he who formed me from the womb to be his servant, [...] he says, “It is too light a thing that you should be my servant to raise up the tribes of Jacob, and to restore the preserved of Israel.
+I will also give you as **a light to the nations, that you may be my salvation to the end of the earth**.”" verse="Isaiah 49:5-6"
 %}
 </div>